100 CALORIE BERRY CHEESE CAKES

 I’d been scouting around for just the right dessert to share for Fourth of July.
 Something delicious, pretty, and so easy you could be out enjoying the holiday instead of in your kitchen fussing over pastry.
-Then, like a minor miracle, into my inbox came a recipe from Snack Girl, who sends me healthy snacking tidbits everyday, for an 87 calorie cheesecake.
+Then, like a minor miracle, into my inbox came a recipe from Snack Girl, promising an 87 calorie cheesecake.

 87 calories?
 For cheesecake?